Coney Island Hot Dog Sauce

 Instructions

 - Make the Chili Dog Sauce: Heat the olive oil in a large skillet over medium-high heat.
 Add the ground beef and cook undisturbed for 3 minutes.
 Add the onions and continue cooking the ground beef, stirring and breaking it up, for 3 to 5 minutes or until no longer pink.
 Add chili powder, salt, pepper, garlic powder, celery seeds, cumin, cinnamon, allspice, cayenne pepper, tomato paste, and 1 cup of water.
 Bring to a boil.
-Reduce heat and simmer for 1 to 2 hours or the meat is tender and almost paste-like.
-Use a potato masher, blender, or immersion blender to process the meat.
+Reduce the heat and simmer for 1 to 2 hours, or until the meat is tender and almost paste-like.

 - Assemble the Coney Island Hot Dogs: Put the hot dogs in the prepared buns and top with about 2 to 3 tablespoons of sauce.
 Sprinkle a tablespoon or two of chopped onion over the ground beef mixture then drizzle mustard over the length of the hot dog.